evkx/evkx.github.io/content/models/audi/e-tron_gt/e-tron_GT/_index.md

 The Audi e-tron GT has several standard and optional driver assistance systems for better safety and comfort.

+**Cruise control** is a standard system on the Audi e-tron GT.
+The cruise control system helps the driver keep a set speed.

+**Efficiency assist** is a standard system that helps the driver to drive preemptively and save energy.
+### Safety systems

 The Audi e-tron GT has a **lane-keeping** assistant as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, the system warns the driver if the vehicle leaves the driving lane.

-**Cruise control** is a standard system on the Audi e-tron GT.
-The cruise control system helps the driver keep a set speed.

-**Adaptive cruise control** is an standard driver assist system.
-The adaptive cruise control system helps the driver keep a set speed and adjust the speed automatically based on traffic.
-Very convenient to have in rush traffic.

 **Side/blind spot assist** is a optional driver assist system.
 This side assist system helps to detect traffic in blind spots.

-**Adaptive Cruise Assist** is an optional system on the Audi e-tron GT.
-The adaptive cruise assist supports the driver in accelerating, braking, maintaining speed and distance, and lane guidance.
-As a result, Adaptive Cruise Assist can increase driving comfort, especially on long journeys.
-The system recognizes lane markings, side structures, vehicles in adjacent lanes, and several vehicles in front within the framework of system limits.
-From this information, the system derives a virtual driving path that it follows.

-**Efficiency assist** is a standard system that helps the driver to drive preemptively and save energy.

 ## Transportation capabilities